While not written to be pornographic there are many explicit descriptions of sex not appropriate for minors. Only adults

 I apologize for the graphic and salacious descriptions but they are integral to the wantonness and adultery which occur.

 While explicit, it is written to avoid use of vulgar words except in a few instances necessary for a particular uncouth character.

 Chapter 1, Prologue To Adultery

-It was long ago, but for me, not so long ago.
-On an early October, 1975 evening.
-I crossed a forbidden threshold.
-I was young, a girl not yet a woman, although 25-years old, married and raising 2 kids.
+It was long ago but for me, not so long ago.
+On an early October, 1975 evening, I crossed a forbidden threshold.
+Although 25-years old, married and raising 2 children, I was young, a girl, not yet a woman,

-That evening I backed out of our home’s driveway, glanced from the rear-view mirror to the kitchen window and saw him, my husband.
+That evening, I backed out of our home’s driveway, glanced from the rear-view mirror to the kitchen window and saw him, my husband.
 He watched me leave, just like Mom did when Dad drove off.
 At the curb, I looked away and drove off too, uncertain but determined not to turn back.
+I asked myself.